Finding Derivative Functions and Values Using the definition... | Channels for Pearson+

 Power Rule for Derivatives

 The power rule is a basic derivative rule used to find the derivative of functions in the form of f(x) = x^n.
-According to the power rule, the derivative is f'(x) = n*x^(n-1).
-This rule simplifies the process of finding derivatives for polynomial functions, including rational functions like g(t) = 1/t².
+It states that the derivative of x^n is n*x^(n-1).
+This rule simplifies the process of finding derivatives for polynomial functions and is essential for calculating derivatives efficiently.

 Recommended video: